oracle/docker-images/OracleManagementAgent/README.md

     $ cd OracleManagementAgent/dockerfiles/latest/
     ```

+1. Follow the steps in the [Create Install Key](https://docs.oracle.com/en-us/iaas/management-agents/doc/management-agents-administration-tasks.html#GUID-C841426A-2C32-4630-97B6-DF11F05D5712) and [Configure a Response File](https://docs.oracle.com/en-us/iaas/management-agents/doc/install-management-agent-chapter.html#GUID-5D20D4A7-616C-49EC-A994-DA383D172486) sections of the [Management Agent](https://docs.oracle.com/en-us/iaas/management-agents/index.html) documentation to create an install key and save it locally as `input.rsp` in the current directory.

+1. Create a bind mount location to persist container data

+    ```shell
+    // Important: cleanup any old state files
+    $ rm -rf /home/$USER/oracle
+    $ mkdir -p /home/$USER/oracle
+    ```

 1. Ensure your tenancy is configured correctly by [applying the documented prerequisites for deploying management agents](https://docs.oracle.com/en-us/iaas/management-agents/doc/perform-prerequisites-deploying-management-agents.html)

 #### Steps to build and run using Docker Compose

-1. Create .env file to populate the hostname variable
+1. Create .env file to populate the environment variables

     ```shell
     $ echo "mgmtagent_hostname=mgmtagent912" > .env
+    $ echo "DOCKER_BASE_DIR=$(/home/$USER/oracle)" >> .env
+    $ echo "USERID=$(id -u)" >> .env
+    $ echo "GROUPID=$(id -g)" >> .env
     ```
+    **Notes:**
+    * `USERID` is the numeric identifier assigned by Linux to each user, found by running `id -u <username>`
+    * `GROUPID` is the numeric identifier assigned by Linux to each user group, found by running `id -g <username>`
+    * Validate the `USERID` and `GROUPID` values are correct as having incorrect values can result in failure.
+Refer to the troubleshooting section on this page for specific examples of failure.
-    **Note: Chose a unique hostname as it will be used to identify Management Agent in the UI.**
+    * Choose a unique hostname as it will be used to identify Management Agent in the UI.

 1. Use Docker Compose CLI to build and run a container image

     ```shell
-    $ docker-compose up -d
+    $ docker-compose up --build -d
     ```

 #### Steps to build and run using Docker CLI